See why 4thWay now accepts ethical ads.

 Has Lendwise provided enough information to assess the risks?

-Lendwise* has committed to providing us with highly detailed data on the performance of all of its loans on a monthly basis.
-It has also given us a huge amount of information as well as access to its key people.
+Lendwise has committed to providing us with highly detailed data on the performance of all of its loans on a monthly basis.
+While it has recently been slow to answer queries, it usually provides us with a huge amount of information as well as access to its key people when we ask for it.

 It has been candid with us in ways many aren’t, and this honesty and openness shows good character.

-Information provided directly to its website users and lenders is also very good, when comparing it to its competitors.
-This includes its statistics page and its updates to lenders when they have any loans that have turned bad.
+Information provided directly to its website users and lenders is also pretty good, when comparing it to many of its competitors.
+This includes its public statistics page and its updates to lenders when they have any loans that have turned bad.
+It could perhaps make small improvements.
+E.g. it could explain a little better to lenders how their personal “current return” figures map in with the bad debts (the “loans in default”).

-It could do with adding a little more information for its website users on the relevant skills and prior experience that it does and doesn’t have.
+It could certainly do with adding a little more information for its website users on the relevant skills and prior experience that it does and doesn’t have, and more about how it goes about assessing borrowers.

 Is Lendwise profitable?